3 Data Types in R

 Error: object 'oak' not found

 There is a way to check if an objects is a character or not different from using class() and typeof().
-Using is.character() function returns a TRUE or FALSE when checking if objects are character data type.
+The is.character() function returns a TRUE or FALSE used.
+TRUE, its a character data type and vice-versa.

 is.character("moabi")